Bali Surf Resorts & Camps: A Surfers Paradise

 How much do surf lessons cost in Bali?

 Surf lessons in Bali vary, although are pretty cheap by most people’s standards.
-Group lessons are obviously cheaper than individual one-to-one lessons.
+Group surfing lessons are obviously cheaper than individual one-to-one surf sessions.
 For example, Odysseys Surf School near Kuta Beach run group lessons at $32 per person for 2.5 hours of tuition.
 Private lessons are $55 for 2.5 hours of tuition.
 There are often offers on so it pays to research before you go.
 You can also save money by block booking lessons.